-These accounts have been prepared in accordance with Part 9 of Book 2 of the Dutch Civil Code and with accounting principles generally accepted in the Netherlands (NL GAAP), effective during year 2018.
+These accounts have been prepared in accordance with Part 9 of Book 2 of the Dutch Civil Code and with accounting principles generally accepted in the Netherlands (NL GAAP).

 The financial statements have been prepared under the historical cost basis, as modified by the fair value measurement of derivative instruments.